 • Types of vans: Many types of campervans

 GoCamp is another peer-to-peer site for campervan rentals.
-Its listings are almost exclusively for campervans, so if you’re sure you want a pure vanlife experience and won’t consider RVs or other types of rigs, GoCamp is a great choice.
+The listings at this camper rental company are almost exclusively for campervans, so if you’re sure you want a pure #vanlife experience and won’t consider RVs or other types of rigs, GoCamp is a great choice.

-The company doesn’t have quite the geographic spread of some other peer-to-peer sites (only 19 US states and DC are represented), but you can still find van rental listings in many regions.
+GoCamp doesn’t have quite the geographic spread of some other peer-to-peer campervan rental websites (only 19 US states and DC are represented), but you can still find van rental listings in many regions.

 Escape Campervans